joonas-fi/weather2prometheus/README.md

-NOTE: currently we're using [prompipe](https://github.com/function61/prompipe) to push the data, but ideally we'd use Prometheus' pull model.. it's just that the endpoint shouldn't be polled every 5s to stay within usage quotas.. and our Prometheus autodiscovery doesn't yet support modifying scrape intervals.
+NOTE: currently we're using [prompipe](https://github.com/function61/prompipe) to push the data, but ideally we'd use Prometheus' pull model.. it's just that the endpoint shouldn't be polled every 5s to stay within usage quotas.. and our Prometheus autodiscovery doesn't yet support modifying scrape intervals .. and Prometheus's push gateway doesn't seem to support explicit timestamps.

 How to deploy